cicsdev/cics-java-liberty-springboot-jdbc/README.md

 >**Note:** `servlet-4.0` will only work for CICS TS V5.5 or later

-- add a datasource definition to 'server.xml'. this sample uses two (almost identical) data source definitions in order to demonstrate two different methods of identifying the datasource to be used by the application.
+- add a datasource definition to 'server.xml'.

 E.g. as follows: